 Net operating income available to Genworth Financial, Inc.'s common stockholders for the years ended December 31, 2012, 2011 and 2010 was \$399 million, \$148 million and \$35 million, respectively.
 We define net operating income (loss) available to Genworth Financial, Inc.'s common stockholders as income (loss) from continuing operations excluding the after-tax effects of income attributable to noncontrolling interests, net investment gains (losses), goodwill impairments, gains (losses) on the sale of businesses and infrequent or unusual non-operating items.
 We exclude net investment gains (losses) and infrequent or unusual non-operating items because we do not consider them to be related to the operating performance of our segments and Corporate and Other activities.
 A component of our net investment gains (losses) is the result of impairments, the size and timing of which can vary significantly depending on market credit cycles.
-In addition, the size and timing of other investment gains (losses) available to Genworth Financial, Inc.'s common stockholders because, in our opinion, they are not indicative of overall operating items are also excluded from net operating income (loss) available to Genworth Financial, Inc.'s common stockholders because, in our opinion, they are not indicative of overall operating trends.
+In addition, the size and timing of other investment gains (losses) can be subject to our discretion and are influenced by market opportunities, as well as asset-liability matching considerations.
+Goodwill impairments and gains (losses) on the sale of businesses are also excluded from net operating income (loss) available to Genworth Financial, Inc.'s common stockholders because, in our opinion, they are not indicative of overall operating trends.
+Other non-operating items are also excluded from net operating income (loss) available to Genworth Financial, Inc.'s common stockholders if, in our opinion, they are not indicative of overall operating trends.

 In the third quarter of 2012, we revised our definition of net operating income (loss) available to Genworth Financial, Inc.'s common stockholders to exclude goodwill impairments to better reflect the basis on which the performance of our business is internally assessed and to reflect management's opinion that it is not indicative of overall operating trends.
-There was an \$86 million after-tax goodwill impairment related to our lifestyle protection insurance business recorded in the third quarter of 2012 and a \$19 million after-tax goodwill impairment related to our lifestyle protection insurance business recorded in the third quarter of 2012 and a \$19 million after-tax goodwill impairment related to our lifestyle protection insurance business recorded in the third quarter of 2012 and a \$19 million after-tax goodwill impairment related to our lifestyle protection insurance business recorded in the third quarter of 2012 and a \$19 million after-tax goodwill impairment related to our lifestyle protection insurance of 2011.
-We also modified our definition to explicitly state that gians (losses) on the sale of businesses, which were previously included in the infrequent and unusual category, are excluded from net operating income (loss).
+There was an \$86 million after-tax goodwill impairment related to our lifestyle protection insurance business recorded in the third quarter of 2012 and a \$19 million after-tax goodwill impairment related to our reverse mortgage business recorded in the fourth quarter of 2011.
+We also modified our definition to explicitly state that gains (losses) on the sale of businesses, which were previously included in the infrequent and unusual category, are excluded from net operating income (loss).
 There was a \$13 million gain related to the sale of our tax and accounting financial advisor unit in the second quarter of 2012 and a \$36 million gain related to the sale of our Medicare supplement insurance business recorded in the fourth quarter of 2011.
 All prior periods have been re-presented to reflect this new definition.